Positive Risk Management

 Positive Risk Management Definition

-Risk is the probability that an event will occur with either negative or beneficial outcomes for a particular person or group of people.
-Positive risk management is primarily concerned with identifying, assessing and managing these potentially beneficial outcomes.
-However, some people relate positive risk management more with building an organisational culture where risk management is openly discussed and proactively managed by all stakeholders (Bisson, 2014; Thomas, 2015).
+Risk is the probability that an event will occur with negative or beneficial outcomes for a person or group.
+Positive risk management focuses on identifying, assessing and managing these beneficial outcomes.
+In projects, it is often formalised as opportunity management with defined, systematic processes to identify, evaluate, select and exploit or enhance upside scenarios (Zaman et al., 2023).
+Some organisations emphasise building a culture where risk is openly discussed and routinely, proactively managed by all stakeholders (Bisson, 2014; Thomas, 2015).

 Positive Risk Management Description *